csetowhid/PHP-OOP/README.md

 - To override a method, you redefine that method in the child class with the same name, parameters, and return type.

 [Function overloading and Overriding in PHP](https://www.geeksforgeeks.org/function-overloading-and-overriding-in-php/)

+## Abstract Classes

+- An abstract class is a class that is initialized in parent class but implements in child class.
+Typically, an abstract defines an interface for other classes to extend.

+- Abstract classes and methods are when the parent class has a named method, but need its child class(es) to fill out the tasks.

+- An abstract class is a class that contains at least one abstract method.
+An abstract method is a method that is declared, but not implemented in the code.

+-  An abstract class can contain abstract as well as non abstract methods.

+-  Use of abstract classes are that all base classes implementing this class should give implementation of abstract methods declared in parent class.